Apache Atlas Alternatives: Amundsen, DataHub, and Metacat

 What are some alternatives to Apache Atlas?

-Apache Atlas is a popular open source data catalog software.
-It enjoys an active community of committers from organizations like Hortonworks, Aetna, Merck, IBM, Target etc. Contributors to the project who keep developing and expanding it year on year.
+Apache Atlas is a popular open-source data catalog software.
+It enjoys an active community of committers from businesses like Hortonworks, Aetna, Merck, IBM, and Target.
+Contributors to the project who keep developing and expanding it year on year.

 Yet, it can be a bit clunky to use and navigate.
-Here are 4 Apache Atlas alternatives to consider while researching for an open source data catalog tool that is best suited to your organizational needs.
+Here are Apache Atlas alternatives to consider while researching for an open-source data catalog tool that is best suited to your organizational needs.

 Built by the Lyft engineering team, Amundsen is a popular open source data discovery platform and metadata engine.